cnguyen-uk/An-Introduction-to-Intermediate-Python/README.md

     pass
 ```

-In the above example, if we wanted to catch an exception with a `try` and `except` block, instead of having to catch `CarException`, `IgnitionException` and `GearboxException`, we could just catch `carException` instead depending on how granular we wish to be.
+In the above example, if we wanted to catch an exception with a `try` and `except` block, instead of having to catch `CarException`, `IgnitionException` and `GearboxException`, we could just catch `CarException` instead depending on how granular we wish to be.

 Using an exception hierarchy allows for greater control over the level of preciseness we wish to have.
 For the built-in exceptions, the hierarchy can be seen in the documentation [here](https://docs.python.org/3/library/exceptions.html#exception-hierarchy).